Little is known of the male climacteric.

-Without the gross advantage of fully supportive laboratory data, tentative clinical conclusions have been drawn with reference to the influence of steroid-replacement techniques upon the aging male's sexual functioning.
+Without the gross advantage of fully supportive laboratory data, tentative clinical conclusions have been drawn regarding the influence of steroid-replacement techniques upon the aging male’s sexual functioning.

-These conclusions may have to be restated or even possibly abandoned in the not-too-distant future as more definitive information is accrued from the healthy combination of clinical and laboratory evaluations.
+These conclusions may have to be restarted or even possibly abandoned in the not-too-distant future as more definitive information is accrued from the healthy combination of clinical and laboratory evaluations.

-When the male notices alteration of his orgasmic response pattern from the usual two-stage to a one-stage process, when he consistently responds during orgasmic experience with loss of seminal fluid volume without significant ejaculatory pressure, when average ejaculatory volume is cut at least in half, and when none of these reactions develop under the extenuating circumstances of a long continued plateau phase of voluntary ejaculatory control, he may be experiencing the physiological expression of reduced production of male sex-steroid to metabolically dysfunctional levels.
+When the male notices alteration of his orgasmic response pattern from the usual two-stage to a one-stage process, when he consistently responds during the orgasmic experience with the loss of seminal fluid volume without significant ejaculatory pressure, when the average ejaculatory volume is cut at least in half, and when none of these reactions develop under the extenuating circumstances of a long-continued plateau phase of voluntary ejaculatory control, he may be experiencing the physiological expression of reduced production of male sex-steroid to metabolically dysfunctional levels.